darron/ff/README.md

 - [ ] Get CRUD working for Record
 - [ ] Get CRUD working for NewsStory
 - [ ] Add Search?
+- [ ] Might need to do some more performance tuning once we have more traffic.
 - [ ] Integrate News Stories with Web downloading.
 - [ ] Integrate News Stories with AI Summaries.